reinhart1010/nix/docs/en/windows/choco-upgrade.md

 Upgrade one or more packages with Chocolatey.
 More information: <https://chocolatey.org/docs/commands-upgrade>.

-- Upgrade one or more space-separated packages:
+- Upgrade one or more packages:

 `choco upgrade `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">package1 package2 ...</span>